alionaBER/operationalizing-ml-azure/README.md

 ![Registered dataset](images/registered-dataset.png)

 The autoML run resulted in a list of models from which the *VotingEnsemble* is qualified as the best according to the selected performance metric (as depicted on the right part of the screenshot below).
 The best model achieved 91.8% accuracy.
-The *Details* tab of the experiment provides also other pieces of information about the comleted experiment: its status, duration, unique run ID, etc.
+The *Details* tab of the experiment provides also other pieces of information about the completed experiment: its status, duration, unique run ID, etc.

 ![Completed experiment and the best model](images/completed_experiment_best_model.png)